March 18

 1985

-The tour grossed between 80 and 90 million dollars and was inside the top ten of the Billboard 200 for the entirety of the tour.
-The final four shows of the tour were held in Los Angeles at the Los Angeles Memorial Coliseum in front of 83,000 fans, where they performed crowd-tested classics and new premieres of songs like Edwin Starr’s “War.”
+The tour grossed nearly 90 million dollars and the namesake album was inside the top ten of the Billboard 200 chart for the entirety of the tour.
+The final four shows of the tour, September 27, 29, 30 & October 2, were held at the Los Angeles Memorial Coliseum, where they performed crowd-tested classics and premiered new songs like Edwin Starr’s “War.”
+The cumulative attendance was of the four sold-out Coliseum shows was 322,900.

 October 29